 An example would be when a jury finds the other party was at fault for turning left directly in front of you, but they also determined you were driving several miles over the speed limit, finding you 10% at fault.
 This means you will collect nothing for your injuries and pain and suffering, which is what makes the rule of contributory negligence so antiquated and unfair.

-However, if the other driver is found fully at fault, the victim in a car accident lawsuit can collect both economic and noneconomic damages for the injuries caused by the accident.
+However, if the other driver is found entirely at fault, the victim in a car accident lawsuit can collect both economic and non-economic damages for the injuries caused by the accident.

 Economic damages include:

-- and any property damage caused by the accident.
+- Any property damage caused by the accident.

 Noneconomic damages include:

 - Emotional distress,

 In some cases, you may be eligible to receive punitive damages.
 Under North Carolina law, the court will award punitive damages only under specific circumstances.
 If the defendant was liable for your damages, at least one of the following aggravating factors must be present: